Why We Are Seeing A Rise In Marketing Analytics Jobs

 It makes complete sense from a revenue generation perspective or from a profit margins perspective because within all the “big data” companies have compiled lies many nuggets of information that can help close deals faster, eliminate bottlenecks, cut costs, and most importantly validate all the programs Marketing is running.
 CMOs are starting realize this and building marketing operations teams that know how to find critical information inside of CRM and marketing automation solutions such as which campaigns influence the most new deals based on specific product lines, geographies, or industry verticals.
 Or the simple ROI of each marketing program.
 Or even the volume, conversion rates, and velocity of all responses through the Marketing and Sales funnels.

 Leveraging big data is important for the success of any company today, but in order to maximize its value, especially for Marketing and Sales, companies need people with solid analytics, reporting, and other data-driven skills who are good at finding those key pieces of information that can speed up deal velocity and generate more revenue for the company.

-To learn more about how Full Circle CRM helps with this in salesforce.com check out Turbo Charge Your Analytics in Salesforce
+To learn more about how Full Circle Insights helps with this in salesforce.com read how to Utilize Salesforce to Turbo Charge Your Marketing Analytics.